Janvierscode/portfolio/projects/project2_personal_finance_dashboard.md

 **Data Sources:**
 *   Anonymized personal bank account and credit card transaction data.
 This could be:
     *   A sample dataset of transactions (many are available online, or you can create one).
-    *   Your own financial data, carefully anonymized (e.g., by removing names, account numbers, and specific merchant details if sharing the project publicly).
+    *   Your own financial data, carefully anonymized ( by removing names, account numbers, and specific merchant details if sharing the project publicly).
 *   Data should include fields like: Date, Description/Merchant, Category (or raw data to be categorized), Amount.
 *   A self-defined budget for various spending categories.